EnigmaCurry/d.rymcg.tech/MAKEFILE_OPS.md

 ```

 Make doesn't have a help system by default, we had to make our own, so
-having to type `.PHONY:` in front of all our targets turned out to be
+needing to type `.PHONY:` in front of all our targets turned out to be
-pretty useful and less like boilerplate.
+pretty useful, and should feel a bit less like boilerplate now.

 If you just type `make` without any target, the `help` target will
 automatically run because its the first target listed in the
-`Makefile`, and give the user some helpful output.
+`Makefile`, and gives the user some helpful output.
 If you type `make`
 and hit the TAB key, your shell should output completion suggestions
 (assuming `bash-completion` or similar is installed).